MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/Build-a-dashboard-tab-app.md

 Teamsfx provides convenient methods to define and modify the layout of the dashboard.
 The following are the methods:

-* Three widgets in a row with the height of 350px occupying 20 percent, 60 percent, and 20 percent of the width, respectively.
+* Three widgets in a row with the height of 350 px occupying 20 percent, 60 percent, and 20 percent of the width, respectively.

     ```typescript
     export default class SampleDashboard extends Dashboard {